cianedanan/reading-notes/class8.md

 ## Expressions and Operators

-* An experssion is a valid unit of code that resolves to a value
+* An expression is a valid unit of code that resolves to a value

 In __x = 12__ the = operator assigns the value to the variable x.
 The expression evaluates to 12.